Longlin Various Nationalities Autonomous County: Miao people

 Despite these different groups within the Miao populations of Longlin, all groups share similar ethnic origins.
-The Miao People of Longlin County are believed to be native to Hubei and Hunan who migrated southwest towards Guizhou and Yunnan, and later arrived in the region during the late Ming Dynasty and early Qing Dynasty.
+The Miao People of Longlin County are believed to be native to Hubei and Hunan who migrated southwest towards Guizhou and Yunnan, and later arrived in the region during the late Ming dynasty and early Qing dynasty.
 The probably reason for this migration appears connected to the Qing suppression of Miao uprisings in Guizhou and Xiangxi.
 The Miao People of Longlin County have many cultural similarities to Miao populations found in Guizhou, including shared folklore, linguistic dialects, naming conventions, toponymy, rituals, and celebrations.

 The towns of Xinzhou and De'e, as well as the townships of Zhuchang Township, Shechang Township, and Kechang Township all have significant Miao populations.
 The former townships of Kechang, Changfa, and Changme also have considerable Miao populations.

-Yi People
+Yi people

 Longlin is home to a considerable amount of Yi (autonym: ŋo³³pʰu²¹), who historically lived in western Yunnan.
 Historical documents from the Nanzhao State suggest that certain Yi populations left Yunnan to avoid inter-tribal violence.
 Considerable Yi populations live in Xinzhou, De'e, and Zhuchang Township.
 Within De'e, Yi people are concentrated in Agao (阿稿), Nadi (那地), Nongbao (弄保), Tangshi (塘石), and 10 other villages.
 Yi are also found scattered across various villages in Yancha Township, Zhelang Township, and the former townships of Changfa and Kechang.

-Gelao People
+Gelao people

-The county's Gelao People moved to the area from Guizhou during the early Qing Dynasty, with local legends suggesting that the reason for this migration could have been conflict or famine.
+The county's Gelao people moved to the area from Guizhou during the early Qing dynasty, with local legends suggesting that the reason for this migration could have been conflict or famine.

-In May 1990, a group of people known as the Lai (徕), who moved to the area from Guizhou during the early Ming Dynasty, were determined to be part of the Gelao people by the county government after a five day hearing on the matter.
+In May 1990, a group of people known as the Lai (徕), who moved to the area from Guizhou during the early Ming dynasty, were determined to be part of the Gelao people by the county government after a five-day hearing on the matter.
 When the change was made in 1990, 978 people who were formerly classified as Lai in ethnicity were re-designated Gelao in ethnicity.

 The county's Gelao people are largely found in De'e, Kechang Township, Zhelang Township, Yancha Township, and Shechang Township.
 The villages of Sanchong (三冲) and Moji (么基) have particularly large Gelao populations.

 Han Chinese

-The first migration of Han Chinese to the area took place shortly after the Song Dynasty, and a document from 1673 suggests more than 10 Han families lived in area at the time.
+The first migration of Han Chinese to the area took place shortly after the Song dynasty, and a document from 1673 suggests more than 10 Han families lived in area at the time.
 Areas with large Han populations are Xinzhou, Yacha, Longhuo, Tianshengqiao, Yancha Township, Jieting Township, Shechang Township, Kechang Township, Zhebao Township, and Jinzhongshan Township.

 Unrecognized groups

 The autonomous county is home to some Bolyu people, an unrecognized ethnic minority.
 The Bolyu mostly live in the northern portion of the autonomous county, alongside local Miao populations.

+Some Longjia people also live in the northern part of the county.